Myrtle Beach golf: 5 courses that offer great value

 This Murrells Inlet course, designed by legendary golf architect Willard Byrd, features the scenic charm of the Carolina Lowcountry without the high price.
 The 6,400-yard layout is surrounded by woodlands, lakes and wetlands for an escape to nature, but the course plays fast and true and has some of the best greens on the Grand Strand.
-Rates vary depending upon the time of season, but they are comparatively low and golfers can save $20 by booking their tee times online.
+Rates vary depending upon the time of season.

 Litchfield Country Club

 This spacious complex located near Pawleys Island looks like it would cost a bundle just to enter the premises, but looks can be deceiving.
 While staying at the luxury resort might set you back a few bucks, it’s relatively inexpensive to play the course.
 As one of the first layouts built on the Grand Strand, Litchfield features an historic feel and classic style that never goes out of fashion.